 and then used this to make Nigella’s lemon meringue cake

 but with the passionfruit curd filling instead.
 She wasn’t sure if she would get the cake blogged in time so wrote a separate post for the curd.
 I’m glad she did as there’s some useful tips on how to avoid ending up with a pan of fruity scrambled eggs.

-Elizabeth from Elizabeth’s Kitchen felt guilty for not having made any chocolate Easter nests with her kids.
+websites that write research papers for you Elizabeth from Elizabeth’s Kitchen felt guilty for not having made any chocolate Easter nests with her kids.
 I think she more than redeemed herself with these beautiful Easter nest cupcakes.
 The cupcake recipe is Nigella’s but for the nests she used a traditional recipe that she grew up with in Canada which uses porridge oats and cocoa powder.
 Also check out the lego man with the bunny ears!